Launch your LLC, corporation, or nonprofit starting at $0 + state fees

 Owner disclosure in Articles of Incorporation

-The name In order to communicate to the public that your new business is incorporated, its official name will need to end with one of the following signifiers (or a relevant abbreviation): “incorporated”, “Company”, “Institute”, “Society ”, “Foundation”, “Fund”, “Association”, Club”, “Limited” or “corporation.”
+In order to communicate to the public that your new business is incorporated, its official name will need to end with one of the following signifiers (or a relevant abbreviation): “incorporated”, “Company”, “Institute”, “Society”, “Foundation”, “Fund”, “Association”, Club”, “Limited” or “corporation.”
 In addition, it is required that the name of your business is not intentionally misleading to consumers, for any reason.
 Your company’s new name must also be completely unique, and not deceptively similar to any other organizations name or trademarks.
 Do a FREE name search now.

-Board of directors requirements You will need to form an official board of directors when incorporating in Oklahoma.
+You will need to form an official board of directors when incorporating in Oklahoma.
 Here are the states explicit regulations regarding these directors:

 Required number of directors